jphalimi/PythonForMIC/Doc/library/ctypes.rst

 Return types
 ^^^^^^^^^^^^

-By default functions are assumed to return the C :c:type:`int` type.
+By default functions are assumed to return the C :ctype:`int` type.
 Other return types can be specified by setting the :attr:`restype` attribute of the function object.